AtienoObwanda/TheZone/README.md

 ## Getting Started

-To get a copy of the Zone running loccally on your end, you can:
+To get a copy of the Zone running locally on your end, you can:

 1. Clone this repository, by running git clone then: